199 AI Predictions Scored: Who Actually Knew What They Were Talking About?

 Outcome: False.
 Millennium problems require novel mathematical insight, not pattern matching.
 No Millennium Prize problem solved by AI as of end 2025.

 The lesson: Maximum confidence in either direction — hype or doom — scored worst.
-Patterson's "zero chance no AGI by 2026" (0.10) and Yudkowsky's "literally everyone dies" (0.12) are mirror images of the same failure mode: mistaking emotional conviction for analytical rigor.
+Patterson's "zero chance no AGI by 2026" (0.10), Yudkowsky's "literally everyone dies" (0.12), and Burry's "just another bubble" (0.12) are mirror images of the same failure mode: mistaking emotional conviction for analytical rigor.

 The Skeptics' Report Card